r-spatial/rgee/README.md

 ## Contributing Guide

-👍🎉 First off, thanks for taking the time to contribute\! 🎉👍 Please review our [Contributing Guide](CONTRIBUTING.md).
+👍� Thanks for taking the time to contribute\! 🎉👍 Please review our [Contributing Guide](CONTRIBUTING.md).

-## Share the love <3
+## Share the love  ❤️
 Think **rgee** is useful?
 Let others discover it, by telling them in per on, via Twitter or a blog post.